knative/client/docs/README.md

 You can customize your `kn` CLI setup by creating a `config.yaml` configuration file.
 You can either provide the configuration via a `--config` flag or is picked up from a default location.
 The default configuration location conforms to the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) and is different for Unix systems and Windows systems.
 If `XDG_CONFIG_HOME` env var is set, the default config location `kn` looks for is `$XDG_CONFIG_HOME/kn`, otherwise the file is looked up under the home directory of the user at `$HOME/.config/kn/config.yaml`.
 For Windows systems, the default `kn` configuration location is `%APPDATA%\kn`.

-`kn` does not create a default configuration file, nor does it write into an existing configuration file.
+`kn` does not create a configuration file on its own, nor does it write into an existing configuration file.
+When `kn` does not find a configuration file it uses the default values described below.

 ### Options